oracle-livelabs/developer/multicloud-azuredevops-oracledb/oraoperator/oraoperator.md

     The output shows a *Deployment* named `oracle-database-operator-controller-manager`.
 This is the **Operator's Custom Controller** manager which will watch your Kubernetes cluster for any Oracle Database *CRDs* and ensure that they are always running in their desired state.

-## Task 3: OraOperator CRDs

-1. Rerun the query which returned the `api-resources`, but this time filter it on the new **database.oracle.com** group:
+5. Rerun the query which returned the `api-resources`, but this time filter it on the new **database.oracle.com** group:

     ```bash
     <copy>